ZebMcKayhan/WireguardManager/README.md

 # Setup a reverse policy based routing
 why would anyone ever need to do this?

-well, for one thing, if you want/need ALL local processes on router to access internet via VPN. it could be that your specific program does not have the ability to bind to a specific socket/adress and does not use a specific port or anything else that could be used to identify and re-route the package and you really want/need this process to access internet via VPN, then using default routing is pretty much the only way.
+well, for one thing, if you want/need ALL local processes on router to access internet via VPN. it could be that your specific program does not have the ability to bind to a specific socket/adress and does not use a specific port or anything else that could be used to identify and re-route the packet and you really want/need this process to access internet via VPN, then using default routing is pretty much the only way.
 I would however recommend trying other solutions instead, since this is not very scalable.

 when should I not use this?

 since you need to handle everything manually, via scripting, it works best if you dont ever need to change it too much and there are not too many rules. prefferably only one interface or one ip adress that should go outside VPN.

-it has also been proven difficult to get a WG server working properly (since these packages want to go out VPN and not WAN as they should).
+it has also been proven difficult to get a WG server working properly (since these packets want to go out VPN and not WAN as they should).
 I will however present a solution that should work, but has not been properly tested.

 ok, here we go... assuming the use of wg11 (set in auto=y, default mode), we create a wgm custom script:
 ```sh